Seunope/claude-mcp-server/README.md

 ```
-How many customers do we have in Groupay db
+How many customers do we have in postgres database
 ```

 ```